mei-friend/mei-friend.github.io/_docs/basic/midiplayback.md

 ## Score-following during playback

-By default, the page displayed in the notation panel will flip itself in time to the music while the MIDI player is playing back, and currently-sounding score elements will be highlighted in the notation -- see Fig.&thinsp;1, specifically the note (left-hand) and chord (right-hand) highlighted at this moment of playback.
-These behaviours can be configured (i.e., disabled or re-enabled) in the ['mei-friend' tab of the settings panel]({{ site.baseurl }}/docs/basic/settings), respectively via the 'Page-follow MIDI playback' and 'Highlight currently-sounding notes' checkboxes.
+By default, the page displayed in the notation panel will flip itself in time to the music while the MIDI player is playing back, and the panel will scroll to display the currently-sounding score elements, which will be highlighted in the notation -- see Fig.&thinsp;1, specifically the note (left-hand) and chord (right-hand) highlighted at this moment of playback.
+These behaviours can be configured (i.e., disabled or re-enabled) in the ['mei-friend' tab of the settings panel]({{ site.baseurl }}/docs/basic/settings), respectively via the 'Page-follow MIDI playback,' 'Scroll-follow MIDI playback,' and 'Highlight currently-sounding notes' checkboxes.

 When 'Page-follow MIDI playback' is enabled, this behaviour also makes it possible to 'flip through' the encoding by seeking along the MIDI player's progress bar.